nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 To address a pin, you first need to figure out how the sysfs interface sees it.
 To calculate this, start with the pin's port number.
 All port numbers are printed on C.H.I.P.
 Pro for your convenience.
 They can also be found in the [Allwinner R8 Datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/Datasheets/GR8_Datasheet_v1.0.pdf) starting on page 15.

-As an example, let's look at CSID0 which is port **PE4**.
+As an example, take a look at CSID0 which is port **PE4**.
 Look at the letter that follows the "P", in this case it's "E".
 Starting with A = 0, count up in the alphabet until you arrive at "E" and that is the letter index.
 For example, **E=4**.

 Multiply the letter index by 32, then add the number that follows "PE":